a-hansen/aon/README.md

 <signed-int32> ::= "j" int32
 <signed-int64> ::= "J" int64
 ```
-* The tiny int can be identified with the bitmask 0xC0.
+* The signed-int5 can be identified with the bitmask 0xC0.
 The value
 is the 5 signed low order bits.
 The value range for a tiny int
 is -16 to 15.

 #### String
-Strings require a type indicator and a length in addition to the UTF8
+Strings require a type byte, a length, and a UTF8 encoded
-encoded string.
+string.
 If the string is small enough, a single byte can be
-used as the type indicator as well as its length.
+used for both the type and the length.
 Larger strings
 require additional bytes for the length.
 ```
 <String> ::= <str5> | <str8> | <str16> | <str32>
 <str5>  ::= 0xE0 UTF8
-<str8>  ::= "s" uint8 UTF8
+<str8>  ::= "s" uint8-length UTF8
-<str16> ::= "S" uint16 UTF8
+<str16> ::= "S" uint16-length UTF8
-<str32> ::= "t" int32 UTF8
+<str32> ::= "r" int32-length UTF8
 ```
 * The str5 can be identified with the bitmask 0xE0.
 The length of the
 string is the 5 unsigned low order bits.
 The max length of a str5 is
 31 bytes.
+* The length can be 0 for an empty string.
 * The str32 length must be a positive signed int.

 #### Unsigned Integers
-Uses 1 to 5 bytes, depending on the value.
+Uses 1 to 5 bytes.
+All unsigned ints start with a type byte that
+describes the value.
+If the value is small enough, a single byte can
+be used for both the type and the value.
 ```
 <Unsigned-Int> ::= <unsigned-int5> | <unsigned-int8> | <unsigned-int16> | <unsigned-int32>
 <unsigned-int5>  ::= 0x80
-<unsigned-int8>  ::= "i" uint8
+<unsigned-int8>  ::= "u" uint8
-<unsigned-int16> ::= "I" uint16
+<unsigned-int16> ::= "U" uint16
-<unsigned-int32> ::= "j" uint32
+<unsigned-int32> ::= "v" uint32
 ```
 * The uint5 can be identified with the bitmask 0x80.
 The value is the
 5 unsigned low order bits.
 The max value of a tiny uint is 31.